elissamskog/Seaweed-Market-Analysis-Indonesia/README.txt

 Logic for Handling Shared Locations
 When adding a new location, read the serialized NetworkX object from db, update the graph based on the new location.
 Filling the demand of a customer, reads the serialized NetworkX object from db.
 It adds the customer to the network object and returns batches that optimize profit.

-Operational Flow
-Adding a Locations: Add a document/documents in the Locations collection.
-Input:
-{
-  "Locations": [
-    {
-      "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-      "type": "warehouse",
-      "island": "Java"
-    },
-    {
-      "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-      "type": "warehouse",
-      "island": "Java"
-    }
-  ]
-}

-Adding a Routes: Add a document/documents in the Routes collection, specifying the start and end points using location object.
-Input:
-{
-  "Routes": [
-    {
-      "from": "Document ID for location",
-      "to": "Document ID for location",
-      "type": "weight",
-      "cost_tiers": {
-        "up_to_100kg": 200,
-        "101_to_500kg": 800,
-        "501kg_and_above": 1500
-      }
-    },
-    {
-      "from": "Document ID for location",
-      "to": "Document ID for location",
-      "type": "volume",
-      "cost_tiers": {
-        "up_to_100kg": 200,
-        "101_to_500kg": 800,
-        "501kg_and_above": 1500
-      }
-    }
-  ]
-}

-Adding a Customers: Add a document/documents in the Customers collection.
-The system checks if a node with the customer's location exists in the network graph and connects the customer to this node.
-Input:
-{
-  "Customers": [
-    {
-      "Document ID for location": {
-        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-        "type": "warehouse",
-        "island": "Java"
-      },
-      "quantity_required": 100,
-      "species": "alg"
-    },
-    {
-      "Document ID for location": {
-        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-        "type": "warehouse",
-        "island": "Java"
-      },
-      "quantity_required": 100,
-      "species": "alg"
-    }
-  ]
-}

-Adding a Batches: Add a document/documents in the Batches collection, associated with a location object.
-Input:
-{
-  "Batches": [
-    {
-      "Document ID for location": {
-        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-        "type": "warehouse",
-        "island": "Java"
-      },
-      "quantity": 500,
-      "weight": 100,
-      "volume": 100,
-      "species": "alg",
-      "cost": 100
-    },
-    {
-      "Document ID for location": {
-        "address": "Warehouse Road 123, 112 45 Stockholm, Sweden",
-        "type": "warehouse",
-        "island": "Java"
-      },
-      "quantity": 500,
-      "weight": 100,
-      "volume": 100,
-      "species": "alg",
-      "cost": 100
-    }
-  ]
-}

-Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.